RunRafter/ConsenSys-Academy-Notes/Part 1 - Review of Blockchain Technology.md

+## Definitions
+- A ledger is distributed when it has been securely replicated across geographic locations.
+Some features of DLT include:
+1. Consensus formation
+2. Peer-to-peer protocols
+3. Cryptographic infrastructure

+- A blockchain is one type of distributed ledger, which uses blocks as the security mechanism for maintaining shared information and state

 ## Consensus Mechanisms

+- Economic mechanism that facilitates the agreement process among participants to guarantee data consistency
 - Distributed Ledger Technologies use a variety of consensus mechanisms that allow nodes within a given network to share and agree upon state.
 - By design consensus mechanisms provide an economic incentive to honest participation within a network.
+- Each mechanism includes rules to determine what is a valid block
 - Some examples of Consensus Mechanisms include:

 1. Practical Byzantine Fault Tolerance